LinjieCodes/eModule/README.md

 ## Overview

-eModule is a comprehensive computational framework designed to analyze enhancer expression and identify enhancer-mediated gene regulatory modules using transcriptomic data.
+eModule is a comprehensive computational framework designed to analyze enhancer transcription and identify enhancer-mediated TF-target gene modules using transcriptomic data.
 This framework addresses the critical need for specialized tools that can effectively leverage RNA-seq data to understand enhancer biology and gene regulation.

 ## Contents
 - [Scientific Background](#-Scientific-Background)